vuetifyjs/vuetify/packages/docs/src/pages/en/components/forms.md

 The `v-form` component makes it easy to add validation to form inputs.
 All input components have a **rules** prop that can be used to specify conditions in which the input is either *valid* or *invalid*.

-Whenever the value of an input is changed, each rule will receive the new value and be re-evaluated.
-If a rule returns `false` or a `string`, validation has failed and the `string` value will be presented as an error message.
+Whenever the value of an input is changed, each rule receives a new value and is re-evaluated.
+If a rule returns `false` or a `string`, validation has failed and the `string` value is presented as an error message.

 <example file="v-form/usage" />